A comparison formula for residue currents: Introduction

 We will use the generalization Theorem~\ref{thmRcomparison} of Theorem~\ref{thmRcomparisonIdeals} to give a proof of this theorem by means of residue currents, the proof is given in Section~\ref{secthickel}.

-The results in \cite{Hic} concern more general rings than just $\Ok = \Ok_{\Cn,0}$, the ring of germs of holomorphic functions, and generalize previous results by Vasconcelos in the case of the polynomial ring over a field, \cite{Vasc}.
+The results in \cite{Hic} concern more general rings than just $\Ok = \Ok_{\Cn,0}$, the ring of germs of holomorphic functions.
 In the proof in \cite{Hic}, as is the case here, residues are used.
 However, the proof in \cite{Hic} uses Lipman residues, which are very much algebraic in nature, compared to Andersson-Wulcan currents, which are analytic in nature.

-In the other applications of our comparison formula, we have considered Andersson-Wulcan currents associated to free resolutions.
-In the proof of Theorem~\ref{thmhickel}, we use the comparison formula when the source complex is the Koszul complex of $f$, which is generically exact, and exact if and only if $f$ is a complete intersection.
-The target complex will be a free resolution of the ideal $\mathcal{J}(f)$, and in order to get the induced morphism between the complexes, it is only required that the target complex is exact, see Proposition~\ref{propcomplexcomparison}.
+In the other applications of our comparison formula that we consider in the introduction we consider Andersson-Wulcan currents associated to Hermitian resolutions.
+In the proof of Theorem~\ref{thm:vasc} we use the comparison formula when the source complex is the Koszul complex of $f$, which is generically exact, and exact if and only if $f$ is a complete intersection.
+The target complex is a free resolution of the ideal $\mathcal{J}(f)$, and in order to get the induced morphism between the complexes, it is only required that the target complex is exact, see Proposition~\ref{propcomplexcomparison}.

 The current associated to the Koszul complex of $f$ is called the Bochner-Martinelli current, as introduced in \cite{PTY}.
-In fact, Theorem~\ref{thmhickel} was an important tool in the study of annihilators of Bochner-Martinelli currents in \cite{JW}.
+In fact, Corollary~\ref{corhickel} was an important tool in the study of annihilators of Bochner-Martinelli currents in \cite{JW}.